cse-sim/cse/doc/src/records/izxfer.md

 IZXFER constructs an object that represents an interzone or zone/ambient heat transfer due to conduction and/or air transfer.
 The air transfer modeled by IZXFER transfers heat only; humidity transfer is not modeled as of July 2011.
 Note that SURFACE is the preferred way represent conduction between ZONEs.

 The AIRNET types are used in a multi-cell pressure balancing model that finds zone pressures that produce net 0 mass flow into each zone.
-The model operates in concert with the znType=CZM to represent ventilation strategies.
+The model operates in concert with the znType=CZM or znType=UZM to represent ventilation strategies.
 During each time step, the pressure balance is found for two modes that can be thought of as “VentOff” (or infiltration-only) and “VentOn” (or infiltration+ventilation).
 The zone model then determines the ventilation fraction required to hold the desired zone temperature (if possible).
+AIRNET modeling methods are documented in the CSE Engineering Documentation.

+Note that fan-driven types assume pressure-independent flow.
+That is, the specified flow is included in the zone pressure balance but the modeled fan flow does not change with zone pressure.
+The assumption is that in realistic configurations, zone pressure will generally be close to ambient pressure.
+Unbalanced fan ventilation in a zone without relief area will result in runtime termination due to excessively high or low pressure.

 **izName**